 AASB 16 removes the lease classification test for lessees and requires all leases (including operating leases) to be brought into the balance sheet.
-The definition of a lease is also amended and is now the new on/off balance sheet test for lessees.
+A lessee recognises a right of use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 Short term leases, less than 12 months, and leases of low value assets are exempt from the lease accounting requirements.

 AASB 16 is effective for annual reporting periods beginning on or after 1 January 2019 with early adoption permitted where AASB 15 Revenue from Contracts with Customers is adopted at the same time.
-The Brotherhood is assessing the potential impact on its financial statements resulting from the application of AASB 16.
+The Brotherhood has not early adopted this new standard and is assessing the potential impact on its financial statements resulting from its application.

-Determination of fair values 4
+4 Determination of fair values